pinballpower/code_dmd/signals.md

 plane 4: 8.4ms
 A full screen consist of these 4 planes and therefore is displayed for 15.75ms

-## Reading data
+# Reading data

 When reading data, we assume the data is sent correctly.
 This means we can read a full 128x32 bit frame as follows:
-- Wait for RDATA to go to L
-- Wait for RDATA to go to H
-- Wait for RCLK to go to L
+ - Wait for frame start - this is different on different platforms
-- Signal "FRAME START"
  - Read 32x128 bit